geronimodennis/NsSuiteQLrunner/README.md

 - RESTlet-based execution with `N/query.runSuiteQL` or `N/query.runSuiteQLPaged`.
 - Paginated result mode with configurable rows per page and page count.
 The page count defaults to `50`.
 - `Run as SuiteQLPaged` checkbox for paged execution, with unchecked direct `runSuiteQL` mode that automatically falls back to paged execution when the result appears capped.
-- Result grid rendered immediately below the editor.
+- Result grid rendered immediately below the active editor tab.
 - Error and warning hints appear directly under Query Editor, including SuiteQL execution errors after a failed run.
 - Collapsible Result and SuiteQL Performance Matrix panels so users can fold sections while iterating on a query.
 - Performance matrix for execution mode, API used, fallback status, client validation time, request latency, server execution time, rows, columns, pages, and governance usage.